 To register as an Advocate, simply contact Annual and Endowment Fund Chair Audra Taylor at firstname.lastname@example.org; you will then be provided a registration packet.

 Do you own or are part of a business that may be interested in sponsoring the Initiative?
 Contact Fund Development Chair Lindsey Eberle at email@example.com

-On Saturday, March 11th, we will conclude the Initiative with a “Drop the Dress Drive;” we encourage Advocates to donate their black dresses from the week, but we are also encouraging members of the public to do-nate career-ready attire for women, to benefit the DIVAs program.
-The Drive will take place from (Time TBD) at (Location TBD).
+On Saturday, March 11th, from 11-2 at Chicken Salad Chick, we will conclude the Initiative with a “Drop the Dress Drive.”
+We encourage Advocates to donate their black dresses from the week, but we are also encouraging members of the public to donate career-ready attire for women, to benefit the DIVAs program.

 How does poverty connect to JLS’ Education Performance?

 Disadvantaged before birth— many factors present in low-income households directly impact cognitive capacity in children.
 Prenatal drug use, environmental toxins, poor nutrition, and exposure to stress and violence all create significant negative impacts on a child’s educational development.
 Children who live in poverty are 1.3x more likely to have developmental delays or learning disabilities.